 - £40,000: you will pay £3,633.72 (£103 less than the £3,737.10 due in 2021/22)

 - £50,000: you will pay £4,958.64 (£10 less than the £4,968.36 due in 2021/22)

 - £60,000: you will pay £5,310.48 (£84 more than the £5,226.39 due in 2021/22)

 Given National Insurance is paid on commission or bonuses, overtime, sick pay, maternity, paternity and adoption pay, as well as salary for Class 1 employees, the above figures may be differ from what tax you actually pay.

 These figures also do not take into account the three months of the heightened rate of National Insurance contributions introduced in April as a result of the health and social care levy.

 If you want to check how your specific salary will be impacted, the government has a National Insurance calculator on its website.

-The date from which the National Insurance threshold will go up is 6 July 2022.
+The date from which the National Insurance threshold changes came into force was 6 July 2022.

 The policy will now be in place until 5 July 2023, by which time the government and economic experts predict the UK cost of living crisis will have improved from this year’s record levels.